MovieLabs/mddf/mddf-lib/doc/developers/FAQ.md

 * for MEC:
   * `MECValidator.validateUsage()`

+Step 6: It is __strongly recommended__ that version-specific `JUnit` tests are added to the test suite.

 Note that adding support for a new version of the Avails XLSX format requires a different set of steps (see below)